mnneeltakemail2/testNeel3/neel-master-node/configuration-parameters.md

 Using `handshake-timeout` parameter it is possible to set time period to wait for reply during handshake.
 In case of no reply the peer will be blacklisted.

 In `upnp` section you can set the UPnP settings.
-Actually, those settings are useful only if you ran your Waves node on the home network where the node could ask your router to establish a tunnel.
+Actually, those settings are useful only if you ran your Neel node on the home network where the node could ask your router to establish a tunnel.
 By default, this functionality is disabled.
 Use`enable`parameter of`upnp`to enable this functionality.

 In `traffic-logger` section you can enable or disable logging of some of incoming or outgoing network messages.
 Network messages are logged at TRACE level.

 ### Wallet settings {#user-content-wallet-settings}

-In `wallet` section you can configure wallet built in Waves node.
+In `wallet` section you can configure wallet built in Neel node.

 Use `file` parameter to set the path to the wallet file.
 By default, the path to the file is calculated relative to the base application directory.